-\subsection{First Order Equations}
+\subsection{First order equations}

-In the Fourier space, the first order equations for photons, neutrinos, and baryons are (for details see e.g. \cite{Bardeen1980, KodamaSasaki1984, Ma1995, Dodelson2003}):
+In Fourier space, the first order equations for photons, neutrinos, and baryons are (for details, see e.g. \cite{Bardeen1980, KodamaSasaki1984, Ma1995, Dodelson2003})

-Our notation is consistent with Dodelson (2003) \cite{Dodelson2003}.
-Here $\Theta_0$ and $\Theta_1$ are the monopole and the dipole components of the photon temperature perturbation, respectively. $\mathcal{N}_0$ and $\mathcal{N}_1$ are the monopole and dipole components of neutrino temperature perturbation and $\mathcal{N}_2$ is the quadrupole moment.
-The quadrupole moment for photons is omitted as it is negligible in the tight-coupling approximation \cite{Dodelson2003}. $\delta_b = \delta\rho_b/\rho_b$ is the baryon overdensity, $v_b$ is the bulk velocity of baryons, $n_e$ is the electron number density, $\sigma_T$ is the Thomson scattering cross section and $R = 3\Omega_b/4\Omega_{\gamma}$ is the baryon energy to photon energy ratio.
+Our notation is consistent with that of Dodelson \cite{Dodelson2003}.
+Here $\Theta_0$ and $\Theta_1$ are the monopole and the dipole components of the photon temperature perturbation, respectively; $\mathcal{N}_0$ and $\mathcal{N}_1$ are the monopole and dipole components of the neutrino temperature perturbation, and $\mathcal{N}_2$ is the quadrupole moment.
+The quadrupole moment for photons is omitted as it is negligible in the tight-coupling approximation \cite{Dodelson2003}.
+Note that $\delta_b = \delta\rho_b/\rho_b$ is the baryon overdensity, $v_b$ is the bulk velocity of baryons, $n_e$ is the electron number density, $\sigma_T$ is the Thomson scattering cross section, and $R = 3\Omega_b/4\Omega_{\gamma}$ is the baryon-energy-to-photon-energy ratio.

-We simplify photon equations further in tight-coupling approximation and retain terms upto the first order in the scattering time scale, $1/(n_e\sigma_T c)$.
-This procedure neglects Silk damping which is needed for accurate treatment of CMB anisotropies and matter power spectrum at small scales.
-However, it makes a negligible impact in our treatment as the main impact of our results is at large scales.
+We simplify photon equations further in the tight-coupling approximation and retain terms up to the first order in the scattering timescale, $1/(n_e\sigma_T c)$.
+This procedure neglects Silk damping, which is needed for accurate treatment of CMB anisotropies and the matter power spectrum at small scales.
+However, it makes a negligible impact on our treatment as the main impact of our results is at large scales.
 For massless neutrinos, we adopt $\mathcal{N}_2 = 0$ and neglect higher multipoles.
-These modes play an important role for sub-horizon modes, $k\eta > 1$.
-For $\ell \ge 2$, these modes decay as $j_\ell(k\eta)$ after the horizon entry (e.g. Ma and Bertschinger (1995) \cite{Ma1995}).
-We check the efficacy of our procedure by putting neutrino perturbation to zero after the horizon entry and find that a more precise treatment of higher neutrino multipoles doesn't significantly affect the predicted matter power spectrum on the scales of interest to us.
+These modes play an important role for subhorizon modes, $k\eta > 1$.
+For $\ell \ge 2$, these modes decay as $j_\ell(k\eta)$ after the horizon entry (e.g. Ma and Bertschinger \cite{Ma1995}).
+We check the efficacy of our procedure by putting neutrino perturbation to zero after the horizon entry, and we find that a more precise treatment of higher neutrino multipoles does not significantly affect the predicted matter power spectrum on the scales of interest to us.

 The perturbed metric components, $\Phi$ and $\Psi$, obey the following first order Einstein equations.